Rapier (missile): Rapier

 In 1963, Defoe was made official, given the development target ET.316.
 BAC management initially gave it the name "Mongoose", but during a board meeting the issue arose that no one knew what more than one mongoose was called; mongooses? mongeese?
-The name "rapier" was suggested and made official.
+The name "Rapier" was suggested and made official.

-As development continued, it became increasingly clear that the Rapier was a much more formidable weapon than initially expected.
-The optical tracking system was so accurate that the missile almost always hit the aircraft, so even with its small warhead and lack of a proximity fuze it almost certainly guaranteed a kill.
+As development continued, it became increasingly clear that the Rapier was far more a formidable weapon than initially expected.
+The optical tracking system was so accurate that the missile almost always hit the target aircraft, so despite its small warhead and lack of a proximity fuze it almost guaranteed a kill.
 BAC joked that the system was a "hit-ile", as opposed to a "miss-ile".
 It also became clear that the warning radar system would be invaluable in the field, and GASR.3134 was dropped.

 The first test firings of the missile took place in 1966.
-The system was extensively tested at Woomera, with considerable support from the Australian Army, who were early users of the Rapier system.
+The system was extensively tested at Woomera, considerably supported by the Australian Army, an early user of the Rapier system.

-Some of the Australian staff at Woomera began development of a simulator system in 1965 in order to understand and tune the manual guidance system.
+In 1965, some Australian staff at Woomera began to develop a simulator system understand and tune the manual guidance system.
 This consisted of a joystick from the Rapier optical tracker which caused the projected image of the missile to move about.
-Models of the missile and various target aircraft were constructed and shot using stop motion filming techniques to make a selection of films of various target attack sequences across the Woomera sky.
-The system was completed in 1968 and in initial testing, it seemed tracking was a serious problem, and it appeared the British Army was concerned that the system would simply be beyond the capabilities of the average gunner.
-However, some of the problems were ultimately solved by adjusting the mechanical feedback in the joystick so it more closely matched the difficulty the missile would have responding to various inputs, and with that solved, many of the remaining issues were worked out through a massive simulation run and data processing on an IBM 7090.
-Complete systems were tested in 1968, which led to a production contract being issued in 1969.
+Models of the missile and various target aircraft were constructed and filmed using stop motion techniques to make a selection of films of various target attack sequences across the Woomera sky.
+The system was completed in 1968.
+In initial testing, tracking was seen to be a serious problem, and the British Army was concerned the system would be beyond the capabilities of the average gunner.
+Some problems were solved by adjusting the joystick's mechanical feedback to more closely match the missile's difficulty responding to various inputs.
+Many of the remaining issues were subsequently solved via a massive simulation run and data processing using an IBM 7090.
+Complete systems were tested in 1968, with a subsequent production contract in 1969.